-2. NOTIFICATION OF ANY ITEMS OF BUSINESS WHICH THE CHAIR DEEMS URGENT reported that local residents, Tom White and Elizabeth Rylance - Watson, had raised a concern about a Continuing Care decision highlighted at a recent Southwark Pensioners Forum meeting.
+NOTIFICATION OF ANY ITEMS OF BUSINESS WHICH THE CHAIR 2.
+DEEMS URGENT

+2.1 The chair informed the committee that that a recent statement had announced that KHP are delaying merger plans.
+She also reported that local residents, Tom White and Elizabeth Rylance - Watson, had raised a concern about a Continuing Care decision highlighted at a recent Southwark Pensioners Forum meeting.